Share Sweetness Tour Finishes Golden State Stretch Just in Time for Solar Eclipse in Oregon

-Our sample-sized honey packets are the perfect way to help blood donors replenish after making their life-saving donation, and we hope our Sioux Honey teddy bears will provide some sweet relief for children and families affected.
+Our sample-sized honey packets were the perfect way to help blood donors replenish after making their life-saving donation, and we hope our Sioux Honey teddy bears provided some sweet relief for children and families affected.
 Our Share a Little Sweetness reusable bags and a honey gift box were also donated for the Red Cross Classic, an annual golf tournament from which all proceeds help support local emergency services.

 The sun set on our time in California, but we left with full hearts and a full mobile hive, ready to take on the Pacific Northwest.

-Our honey is just the snack athletes need, since honey is a natural energy booster.
-It was a beautiful day on the Columbia River!
+Our honey seemed to be just the snack these athletes needed, and it was a beautiful day on the Columbia River!

 We arrived in Portland just in time to secure a spot to watch the Great American Solar Eclipse.
 We packed some snacks and made our way to Powell Butte Nature Park.

-We made sure all of our crew members were protected as we watched the moon pass in front of the sun, covering it by 99 percent.
+We made sure all of our crew members were protected as we watched the moon pass in front of the sun, covering it by 99%.

 We’ve got plenty more sweetness to share before summer’s end.
 Follow us as we take our journey North to Washington.
 Next up: Evergreen State Fair in Seattle.